 Who participates in the Land and Water Forum?

-The Land and Water Forum brought together a range of industry groups, electricity generators, environmental and recreational NGOs, iwi, scientists, and other organisations with a stake in freshwater and land management.
-They are joined by central and local government observers in developing a common direction for freshwater management in New Zealand and provide advice to the Government.
+The Land and Water Forum brings together a range of stakeholders consisting of industry groups, electricity generators, environmental and recreational NGOs, iwi, scientists, and other organisations with a stake in freshwater and land management.
+They are joined by central and local government participants in developing a common direction for freshwater management in New Zealand and provide advice to the Government.

 The Land and Water Forum is the trading name for the Land and Water Trust.
-A Small Group, with representatives from 21 organisations, meets on a monthly basis and reports to the Plenary, which has a membership of 62 organisations.
-The Small Group is joined by active observers from local and central government.
+A Small Group, with around 30 participants, meets on a monthly basis and reports to the Plenary, which has a membership of 66 organisations.

 The Forum’s Process